danielm52778/Silly-Projects/README.md

 **3. Milage Tracker (Ongoing)**

 An ongoing project to track milage and gas prices when I refuel.
 The tracker does not take into account variables such as road conditions, driving style, city vs. highway miles, etc...
-Using plotly express, an interactive plot is generated.
+Using plotly express, an interactive plot is generated and can be viewed in-browser by downloading the .html file.

 <img width="1156" height="450" alt="newplot" src="https://github.com/user-attachments/assets/cad4ecd7-bcd1-424f-9dd2-c562d0022208" />